At EVA England, our EV policy priorities are shaped by EV drivers.

 Availability of charging infrastructure, and a perception that it is too difficult to use, are still prevailing concerns amongst drivers who have not yet made the switch to electric.

-• Move to legislate to grant tenants an automatic right to install a charge point in dwellings with off-street parking.
+• Move to legislate to grant tenants and leaseholders an automatic right to request the installation of a charge point in dwellings with off-street parking.

-• Publish a strategy to set out plans to remove barriers to rolling out EV signage and include provision of adequate signage as a condition for receipt of its chargepoint funds through LEVI and the RCF.
+• Remove the regulatory barriers to rolling out EV signage and include the provision of adequate signage as a condition for receipt of its chargepoint funds through the Local EV Infrastructure (LEVI) Fund.

-• Monitor and report on the provision of roaming facilities across the industry and consider further steps to simplify the payment process for consumers for chargepoints under 8kW.
+• Monitor and report on the roll out of the Public Chargepoint Regulations so that we see greater compliance with rules around reliability, pricing transparency and provision of roaming facilities across the industry.
+And consider further steps to simplify the payment process for consumers for chargepoints under 8kW.

 Share via